 On Monday, March 16, 2020, all of our IN-PERSON Day options (ex.
 The Vibe, The Studio, ADS, LEG Up!, Y.E.P. etc.) closed to all participants.
 In the months that followed, free and fee for service activities were available online through Zoom.
 Sing-along’s have been running three times a week since mid-March, LEG Up! has been providing daily classes, we’ve hosted virtual dance parties and other fun activities online.

 In addition, many of our team members have been regularly reaching out to the people we support to ensure that if they had an interest in accessing these activities that they could.
 Currently, the Vibe is offering FREE and fee for service classes.
 LEG Up! our fee for service learning and skill-building program is offering daily online classes.
 Click here to access our calendar of events.

-In March, the offices at 99 Ottawa Street South were closed to all staff and visitors.
+In March of 2020, the offices at 99 Ottawa Street South were closed to all staff and visitors.
 We opened a food hub, where all groceries for our inclusive living homes were sorted and delivered safely.
 All meetings and events were cancelled or rescheduled so that they could happen virtually.
 The building opened in September to staff, but outside visitors are still meeting with our team members online.

 As much as possible, KW Career Compass has been supporting people with barriers to employment, both in navigating the pandemic, but also in helping find new and exciting employment opportunities.